-Teens who end up in treatment aren’t bad, or wrong, or broken—
+Teens who end up in teen rehab centers aren’t bad, or wrong, or broken.

-they are beautiful, powerful, sensitive young adults who simply don’t fit in the box that our society has created for them.
-I founded Newport Academy a decade ago to embrace these teens and their families throughout the healing process, at a critical juncture of their lives.
-Our team of more than 200 clinicians, doctors, therapists, nutritionists, yoga teachers, and administrative faculty are continuously evolving our approach to treatment, because the dynamics impacting teens are always shifting.
+They are beautiful, powerful, sensitive young adults.
+Most teens struggle to fit in the box that our society has created for them.
+As a result, I founded Newport Academy a decade ago.
+We embrace these teens and their families throughout the healing process.

 Every solution starts with a problem.
-Ours was simple and, at the same time, complex: Many recognized facilities that seek to treat teens struggling with trauma, substance abuse, eating disorders, and mental health disorders merely treat the symptoms, not the underlying issues.
-Without an approach that gets to these core issues, the success rate of adolescent treatment is hindered.
+Ours was simple and, at the same time, complex.
+Many recognized facilities seek to treat teens struggling with substance abuse, and mental health disorders.
+At any rate they only treat the symptoms.
+However, they do not treat the underlying issues.
+In addition, they don’t have an approach that gets to these core issues.
+Therefore, the success rate of adolescent treatment is hindered.

-We set out to build Newport Academy as a comprehensive treatment alternative to teen rehabilitation, an approach that addresses the “why,” not just the “what.”
-Our treatment program focuses on each teen’s unique DNA, history, temperament, and constitution, providing an integrated approach that balances their psychological, biological, social, educational, and spiritual needs.
+We set out to build Newport Academy as a comprehensive treatment alternative to teen rehabilitation.
+Finally, we wanted an approach that addresses the “why,” not just the “what.”
+Our treatment program focuses on each teen’s unique DNA, history, temperament, and constitution.
+We offer an integrated approach.
+Most relevant, our approach to teen treatment balances their psychological, biological, social, educational, and spiritual needs.
+Hence, recovery is sustainable.

-It is our mission, pure and simple, to continue to provide the most comprehensive, impactful treatment, enabling young people to move out of the darkness and into the light, into happy, fulfilling lives.
+Our mission is pure and simple.
+We continue to provide the most comprehensive and impactful treatment.
+Furthermore, we enable young people to move out of the darkness and into the light.
+Teens go on to live happy, fulfilling lives.

 Have the best day,